EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

   - Be very careful with the units at each step: the final units should be kgC m^-2 (Kilogram of carbon per meter squared).
 The order of magnitude should be 1 - 100.
-  - The information that you need is found across multiple tables.
-    Joining tables can be tricky because the plot table has repeating plotIDs, resulting in duplicated values when you join.
-The function `distinct(plotID, .keep_all = TRUE)` can be used to select each plotID only once.
   - The Climate Action Reserve project (an official carbon accounting organization for the California Carbon Exchange) provides allometric relationships to use.
 The allometric equations for each species can be found in the file “Allometrics.csv” on modules.
 Places this file in you `data_raw` directory.
-You will need to join the parameters in “Allometrics.csv” to your data frame with the diameter measurements.
+You will need to **join** the parameters (B0 and B1) in “Allometrics.csv” to your data frame with the diameter measurements.
 If a species is not in the list of allometric relationships it should have an NA when you join, just pick one set of allometric parameters to to use and assign it to all species with NAs (these are very uncommon species to it won’t influence your answer much).
 The parameters we use come from Table 4 in the Jenkins et al. 2003 paper on Canvas.
   - The equation for converting diameter to biomass is at the bottom of Table 4 in Jenkins et al. 2003.
 The equation uses B0 and B1 from “Allometrics.csv”.
-  - The site level value is the average across plots.
+  - The **site level** value in each year is the mean of the plots at the site.
 Don’t forget that we are only interested in the “Tower” plots.
-  - Remember that each plot represents an area of forest where all the trees are measured.
-  - All values of carbon stocks should be in kg C per m2.
-You final vegetation stock numbers for the site should be an average across all ‘tower’ plots.

 Remember to review the description in **Background on estimating carbon stocks** about how to calculate carbon stocks.